mikechau/eslint-config-mc/README.md

 - `eslint-config-mc/warning` - The default config, but will raise warnings instead of errors.
 - `eslint-config-mc/es5` - Linting for es5 only, raises errors.
 - `eslint-config-mc/es5-warning` - Linting for es5 only, raises warnings.
-- `eslint-config-mc/ava` - AVA config, raises errors.
+- `eslint-config-mc/ava` - Ava config, raises errors.
 - `eslint-config-mc/mocha` - Mocha config, raises warnings.

 Edit your `.eslintrc.*` and extend from the appropriate config.